 COLD PRESS PAPER

-WHEN TO USE HOT PRESS PAPER
+WHEN TO USE HOT vs. COLD PRESS PAPER

-COLD PRESS PAPER
+COLD PRESS PAPER USES…

-Cold press paper is considered the most versatile and forgivable paper – and for this very reason is the most popular form of watercolor paper.
+Cold press paper, on the other hand, is considered the most versatile and forgivable paper – and for this reason, is the most popular form of watercolor paper.
 This paper is also highly recommended for beginners to start with since it is so forgiving.

-SO WHICH PAPER DO I PREFER?
+WHAT PAPER DO I PREFER

 LEARN MORE ABOUT HOT & COLD PRESS PAPER FROM THIS VIDEO